 After ripening, harvesting will take place during the Autumn months, with the precise time varying according to the type of olive required:

-- Green Olives: Harvested at the “unripe” stage around September, these olives are firm in texture, crunchy when bitten into with their flesh firmly attached to the stone.
-Green olives vary in colour from leafy-green to straw-yellow.
+- Green Olives are Harvested at the “unripe” stage around September, these olives vary in colour from leafy-green to straw-yellow.

 - Blond Olives: These olives are harvested in September/October when semi-ripe, during the “turning” stage from green to black.
 Colours can be anything from light green-yellow to shades of light brown.
 These olives are firm but will not have the same bitterness as green olives.